John Berylson: Personal life

 Berylson was a philanthropist.
 He and his wife Amy moved their philanthropy through the Amy Smith and John G. Berylson Foundation.
 They primarily supported education, as well as philanthropy in Boston through the Richard and Susan Smith Family Foundation.
 Berylson was a longtime financial supporter of the Brown University football program.

 Death

-Berylson died due to an accident on 4 July 2023, at the age of 70.
+Berylson died in a car crash on 4 July 2023, at the age of 70.
 Berylson was driving in Falmouth, Massachusetts, lost control of his Range Rover and hit a tree.
 He was pronounced dead at the scene.